rachwyatt/capstone-project/README.md

 ```
 python manage.py runserver
 ```
-* The Dash app will run automatically within the Django app using the django-plotly-dash library, so there is no need to launch the app separately.
+* The Dash app will run automatically within the Django app using the django-plotly-dash library, so there is no need to launch the Dash app separately.

 ## Authors